Bristol-Myers Squibb (NYSE:BMY) Stock Price Down 0.6%

-Several equities analysts have recently commented on the company.
-William Blair reiterated a “market perform” rating on shares of Bristol-Myers Squibb in a research note on Monday, April 1st.
-StockNews.com upgraded Bristol-Myers Squibb from a “buy” rating to a “strong-buy” rating in a research note on Thursday, May 23rd.
-Barclays cut their target price on Bristol-Myers Squibb from $51.00 to $43.00 and set an “equal weight” rating on the stock in a research note on Friday, April 26th.
-Wells Fargo & Company raised their price target on Bristol-Myers Squibb from $51.00 to $52.00 and gave the company an “equal weight” rating in a report on Thursday, April 18th.
-Finally, Societe Generale lowered Bristol-Myers Squibb from a “buy” rating to a “hold” rating in a report on Monday, March 11th.
-One investment analyst has rated the stock with a sell rating, fifteen have given a hold rating, three have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of “Hold” and an average target price of $60.00.
+A number of research firms have issued reports on BMY.
+Societe Generale downgraded Bristol-Myers Squibb from a “buy” rating to a “hold” rating in a research note on Monday, March 11th.
+William Blair reiterated a “market perform” rating on shares of Bristol-Myers Squibb in a report on Monday, April 1st.
+Barclays dropped their price objective on Bristol-Myers Squibb from $51.00 to $43.00 and set an “equal weight” rating on the stock in a research note on Friday, April 26th.
+StockNews.com downgraded shares of Bristol-Myers Squibb from a “strong-buy” rating to a “buy” rating in a report on Monday, June 17th.
+Finally, Wells Fargo & Company increased their target price on shares of Bristol-Myers Squibb from $51.00 to $52.00 and gave the company an “equal weight” rating in a report on Thursday, April 18th.
+One equities research analyst has rated the stock with a sell rating, fifteen have issued a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $60.00.

 Bristol-Myers Squibb Price Performance

-Bristol-Myers Squibb (NYSE:BMY – Get Free Report) last announced its quarterly earnings results on Thursday, April 25th.
-The biopharmaceutical company reported ($4.40) earnings per share (EPS) for the quarter, beating the consensus estimate of ($4.53) by $0.13.
+Bristol-Myers Squibb (NYSE:BMY – Get Free Report) last released its quarterly earnings data on Thursday, April 25th.
+The biopharmaceutical company reported ($4.40) earnings per share for the quarter, beating analysts’ consensus estimates of ($4.53) by $0.13.
 The business had revenue of $11.87 billion during the quarter, compared to analyst estimates of $11.45 billion.
-Bristol-Myers Squibb had a positive return on equity of 8.83% and a negative net margin of 13.50%.
-The firm’s revenue was up 4.7% on a year-over-year basis.
-During the same period in the previous year, the company earned $2.05 EPS.
-On average, equities research analysts forecast that Bristol-Myers Squibb will post 0.59 EPS for the current fiscal year.
+Bristol-Myers Squibb had a negative net margin of 13.50% and a positive return on equity of 8.83%.
+Bristol-Myers Squibb’s revenue was up 4.7% compared to the same quarter last year.
+During the same period in the previous year, the business earned $2.05 EPS.
+On average, analysts predict that Bristol-Myers Squibb will post 0.59 EPS for the current fiscal year.

 Institutional Inflows and Outflows